 Students admitted to college prior to Fall 2015 may complete their current Psychology major or elect to complete a Psychology Concentration

-The Psychology major is just part of what you'll need to graduate from UIUC.
-General Education courses and electives (courses you take for fun, to develop a skill, or to fulfill prerequisites, or pre-professional courses) will make up your entire UIUC academic experience.
+The Psychology major is just part of what you'll need to graduate from the University of Illinois at Urbana-Champaign.
+General Education courses and electives (courses you take for fun, to develop a skill, or to fulfill prerequisites, or pre-professional courses) will make up your entire Illinois academic experience.
 To appropriately recognize students that concentrate the academic path for their major within one particular area of Psychology, the major has been divided into several concentrations.
-Except for the General Psychology concentration, each concentration requires one course more than is required for the traditional Psychology major.
+Except for the Intradisciplinary Psychology concentration, each concentration requires one course more than is required for the traditional Psychology major.
 Official recognition of the area of specialization will appear on your academic transcript.
-This enhanced articulation of the Psychology “brand” will make you more attractive to both perspective employers and graduate schools.
+This enhanced articulation of the Psychology “brand” will make you more attractive to both prospective employers and graduate schools.

 Study of the biological mechanisms underlying behavior.

 Study of problems encountered by individuals, families, groups, organizations and neighborhoods.

 Study of basic behavioral and cognitive processes, including learning, memory, problem-solving, motivation, and language.